codership/documentation/galeracluster/source/galerainstallation.rst

 For software, each node in the cluster requires:

 - Linux or FreeBSD;
-- MySQL, MariaDB or Percona XtraDB server with wsrep API patch;
+- MySQL or MariaDB server with wsrep API patch;
 - Galera Replication Plugin.

 .. note:: Binary installation packages for Galera Cluster include the database server with the wsrep API patch.
 When building from source, you must apply this patch yourself.